heiner/heiner.github.com/_drafts/random-samples.md

 This is almost the full algorithm.
 The remaining question is what to evict?
-Given the uniform sample we want to produce, it stands to reason that we want to evict all currently chosen elements in the pool `results` -- let's actually call it a reservoir -- with the same uniform probability:
+Given the uniform sample we want to produce, it stands to reason that we want to select elements for eviction from the pool `results` -- let's actually call it a reservoir -- with uniform probability:

 ```python